puzpuzpuz/cls-rtracer/README.md

 const fastify = require('fastify')()
 const rTracer = require('cls-rtracer')

-// any third party middleware that does not need access to request ids goes here
+// any third party plugin that does not need access to request ids goes here
 // ...

-fastify.use(rTracer.fastifyPlugin())
+fastify.register(rTracer.fastifyPlugin)
-// optionally, you can override default middleware config:
+// optionally, you can override default plugin config:
-// fastify.use(rTracer.fastifyPlugin({
+// fastify.register(rTracer.fastifyPlugin, {
 //   useHeader: true,
 //   headerName: 'X-Your-Request-Header',
 //   useFastifyRequestId: true
 // }))

-// all code in middlewares, starting from here, has access to request ids
+// all code in plugins or handlers, starting from here, has access to request ids
 ```

 Obtain request id in middlewares on the incoming request: